michaelmarzec/michaelmarzec.github.io/_posts/2022-02-07-spotifyplaylistclustering-exploratoryanalysis.md

 </tr></table>

-In all honesty, the cluster images don’t leave me with a strong preference.
+In all honesty, the cluster plots don’t leave me with a strong preference.
 There are a lot of similar groupings with slightly more granular breakdowns.
 As such, I’m going to move forward with 20 playlists (i.e., my non-technical approach) and, as mentioned, I’d prefer to use a variance threshold (rather than an ad-hoc principal component decision).
 This leaves me with V7 as my final model to create my customized Spotify playlists.

 #### Conclusion and Future Efforts